How & When to Use Canonical Tags Properly

 That said, your pages don’t have to be 100% identical to use rel=canonical.
 For instance, it’s fine to use the canonical tag with pages that differ by a sentence or two.

-Can I point a page at itself?
+Can I use canonical tags to point a page at itself?

 Yes.
-And it's considered by many to be a best practice to include a canonical tag on the main page, just in case.
-This way, if there are any unexpected variations to the url (such as a parameter, or with/without the trailing slash), you've made it clear to the search engines which version of that URL is the main one.
+And it’s considered by many to be a best practice to include a self-referencing canonical tag on the main page, just in case.
+This way, if there are any unexpected variations to the url (such as a parameter, or with/without the trailing slash), you’ve made it clear to the search engines which version of that URL is the main one.

 Can I canonicalize every page on my website?